-All arrangements for advertisements, income producing or not, except for the Career Development Quarterly, shall be approved by the Executive Director.
+All arrangements for advertisements, income producing or not, except for the Career Development Quarterly, shall be approved by the executive director.
 All requests will be made in writing and should include a description of purpose, fees, and fiscal arrangements.
 The buyer should professionally prepare all advertisements.
 No advertisement for any product or agency will be considered if the materials or agency mission in any way conflicts with the purpose and/or bylaws of NCDA.
-NCDA headquarters will coordinate advertising and set rate structure in consultation with the treasurer, and present copy of questionable advertisements to the President for review.
+NCDA headquarters will coordinate advertisements to the president for review.